Ngyenvan/23631251_VanChanhNguyen_CABSYSTEM/microservice.md

 # CAB System — Microservice Design and Service Blueprint

-**Phase:** 7 — Microservice Design và Service Blueprint
-**Status:** implementation blueprint, **not as-built source code**
-**Canonical baseline:** Phase 6 `srs.md`, final RTM, 11 final OpenAPI YAMLs and paired testcases
-**Supplemental source:** uploaded `Micro-service.docx`; DOCX-specific content is marked `[MICROSERVICE DESIGN]`

 ## 1. Design Summary và Design Scope

-[TECHNICAL DESIGN] Phase 7 converts the validated Phase 6 baseline into an implementation-ready logical blueprint without creating new business capabilities.
-The target remains **10 business-capability services**.
+[TECHNICAL DESIGN] The target remains **10 business-capability services**.
 Service boundaries are based on capability, consistency, change and failure boundaries—not on one entity/table per service.

 [MICROSERVICE DESIGN] The uploaded DOCX states that decomposition should follow business responsibility and that contexts should coordinate through business communication rather than operate another context's internal logic.
 Phase 7 retains that principle.
 It does **not** retain the DOCX's 17-service split where it conflicts with the validated Phase 6 baseline.